-In my experience, doctor overplays the cure and underplays the symptoms.
+In my experience, doctors overplays the cure and underplays the symptoms.
 Even with doctors, people with chronic illnesses get scrutinised, patronised, interrogated and belittled.
 I’m not exaggerating, I’m not trying to pull a fast one, I’m not a whiner and I’m not slow and I deserve respect.
 I might be sick, but I’m still human!
 Maybe someone in a position of authority over doctors should teach them that bedside manners matter.
 It has been proven that doctors who show compassion actually help you heal faster.

 I expected things to get worse before they got better, but not quite like this.